Dr. Rupen Das

 Dr. Das has twice been a 21st Century Fellow in the UK and was Visiting Scholar at Harvard University’s School of Education.

-Dr. Das is teaching a course on Transforming Community through the Local Church during the Spring Summer 2018 term.
+Dr. Das is teaching a course on Compassion, Justice and the Mission of God in the Spring Summer 2019 semester.